dcm4che/dcm4chee-arc-cs/docs/networking/config/uiConfig.rst

     :ref:`Statistic Modalities(s) <dcmuiModalities>`",string,"Preselected Modalities that should show in the Statistic page

     (dcmuiModalities)"
+    "
+    .. _dcmuiWidgetAets:

+    :ref:`Widget AETs(s) <dcmuiWidgetAets>`",string,"Select the AETs that you wan't to see in the AET widget, where you can select in which of them the newly added AET should be as `Accepted Calling AE Title`

+    (dcmuiWidgetAets)"
     ":doc:`uiAet` (s)",object,"Define which AETs should be visible in the drop-down lists in the UI" ":doc:`uiPermission` (s)",object,"Permission"
     ":doc:`uiFilterTemplate` (s)",object,"Defined filter template"